NCAR/WRF_DOCKER/README.md

 John Exby and Kate Fossell provided a method to encapsulate the WRF modeling system with a container.

-From there work, we have modified the Dockerfiles to work with new code, and a couple of separate use cases.
+From their work, we have modified the Dockerfiles to work with new code, and a couple of separate use cases.
 The Dockerfiles include
    * Source code for WRF and WPS, from github
    * External libraries required to build WRF and WPS
    * Construct enough of an OS to have traditional user-level Linux capabilities